 I understand that you intend to be funny.
 Still, I feel uncomfortable with what I have heard because your joke/ statement seems to consider that all (persons of a social category) are identical, are not individuals.
 Could you agree that X and Y belong to that category and are still two very different persons?

-Here are some actions that will help you to understand others and stretch your worldview.
+Some actions that will help understand others and stretch your worldview.

 Watch documentaries and read non-fiction books about slavery, prejudice, and discrimination.

 Read newspapers from different countries, with another political stand than your preferred one.